 These decisions are often made under the lowest levels of public scrutiny.
 That's how the debacle of the March 2016 presidential election was possible.
 In response, we helped create the Arizona Commission for Election Accountability, a group of non-partisan organizations invested in encouraging citizen participation in our democracy, to engage in these conversations.

-With the 2016 election featuring close races from the presidential level to key state and local offices, protecting the vote on Election Day was as important as ever.
+With the 2016 and 2018 elections featuring close races from the presidential level to key state and local offices, protecting the vote is as important as ever.
 Arizona Advocacy Network Foundation rose to the challenge, organizing one of the largest Election Protection programs ever conducted in the state.

-We recruited and trained 200 volunteers to observe voting in Maricopa and Pima Counties.
+We recruited and trained hundreds of volunteers to observe voting in Maricopa and Pima Counties.
 Those observers helped to identify and correct systemic issues with voting machines and the improper use of provisional ballots.
-Our voter hotline team of 20+ attorneys advised hundreds of voters on how to protect their right to vote.
+Our voter hotline team of attorneys advised hundreds of voters on how to protect their right to vote.